-Because there are two lives being insured instead of one, the underwriting guidelines for these policies tend to be much more lenient.
+Because two lives are being insured instead of one, the underwriting guidelines for these policies tend to be much more lenient.
 The policy will likely be approved, even if one of the insureds would not be eligible for a single life insurance policy.

 Spouses will often purchase a survivorship policy to assist their children with paying estate taxes after they have gone.
 It can also assist in the transition of assets.

 What Should I Consider When Purchasing Life Insurance?

-There are two common situations in which a life insurance policy is not necessary: when no one is depending on your income or if your assets are large enough to care for dependents if you pass.
+There are two common situations in which a life insurance policy is not necessary: when no one depends on your income or if your assets are large enough to care for dependents if you pass.

 If neither of these scenarios applies to you, you will likely need life insurance.
 The best way to determine the best life insurance policy for you is to consider what expenses will be left to your dependents if you pass.

-If they will be left with a mortgage, college expenses, and other living expenses, you should account for this in the death benefit.
+If they are left with a mortgage, college expenses, and other living expenses, you should account for this in the death benefit.
 It is also wise to account for whatever your salary is that they would be without.

 Be sure to consider if you have circumstances that demand whole life insurance.
 There are simply times in your life when you need certainty about the future well-being of your family.